yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 = Hardware =

+  * [:OpenWrtDocs/Customizing/Hardware/JTAG_Cable] Howto create a JTAG cable to revive a WRT
   * [:OpenWrtDocs/Customizing/Hardware/Serial_Console] Howto attach a serial console via usb or parallel port to your wrt
   * [:OpenWrtDocs/Customizing/Hardware/USB] USB is pretty powerfull, read about attaching webcams, harddisks etc via usb
   * [:OpenWrtDocs/Customizing/Hardware/UART] if you know what UART is you may want to read this